Strumenta/tylasu-tutorial/README.md

 ```

 Here we have just modified the color, but nothing stops you from changing fonts, size, or anything really.

-Talking about fonts and colors, let's give the user the ability to customize the fonts and the colors of the editor:
+In fact, in the following, we’ll give the user the ability to customize the fonts and the colors of the editor itself.

-## 7. Add a little secret
+## 7. Let's add a little secret

 Programming should always stay fun.
 Let's take this chance to make the editor configurable on the spot by interpreting the inputted JSON as Monaco configuration.